Hannibal's crossing of the Alps: Siege of Saguntum

 These preparations being completed, Hannibal sought to induce the Saguntines to come to arms with him and thereby declare war on Rome through her proxy.
 He did not desire to break the peace himself, and resorted to a variety of stratagems in order to induce the Saguntines to attack.
 However, the Saguntines did nothing except send a diplomatic mission to the Romans to complain about the belligerence of the Carthaginians.
-The Senate, in its turn, sent a committee to Iberia to attempt to settle the issue diplomatically.
+The Senate sent a committee to Iberia to attempt to settle the issue diplomatically.

 Hannibal openly scorned the Roman offer in the hopes that it would drive the commission to declare war.
-However, the commission was not fooled and knew that war was in the air.
+The commission was not fooled and knew that war was in the air.
 The commission kept its peace, but brought news to Rome that Hannibal was prepared and was going to strike soon.
 The Senate took a number of measures in order to free up its hands for the coming conflict with the Carthaginian.
 An Illyrian revolt was put down with energy, and the Romans sped up the construction of a number of fortresses in Cisalpine Gaul.
 Demetrius of Pharos had abandoned his previous alliance with Rome and was now attacking Illyrian cities that had been incorporated into the Roman State.

-Hannibal could not achieve the ends that he had hoped for, and in the end he sent news to Carthage (where the peace party, his political enemies, were in power) to the effect that the Saguntines were aggressively handling one of their subject tribes, the Torboletes, and encamped in front of Saguntum to besiege it without awaiting any reply from Carthage.
+Hannibal could not achieve the ends that he had hoped for, and in the end he sent news to Carthage, where the peace party, his political enemies, were in power, to the effect that the Saguntines were aggressively handling one of their subject tribes, the Torboletes, and encamped in front of Saguntum to besiege it without awaiting any reply from Carthage.
 Words were exchanged in the Carthaginian Senate to the effect that Hannibal should be handed over to the Romans and his actions disavowed.
 However, the multitude in Carthage was too much in support of the conflict to order a stop to the war.

 The siege took place over the course of eight months, and it is notable that the Romans did not send any aid to the Saguntines in spite of this being a part of the terms of their alliance.
 The Romans allowed themselves to be tied up in a war against the Illyrians, and did not treat the Carthaginian threat from Iberia with the attention that it deserved.

 After the siege, Hannibal sold all the inhabitants as slaves, and distributed the proceeds from those sales to his soldiers.
 In addition, all the booty from the sacking of the city was taken back to Carthage and distributed to the populace, in order to rally their support to his cause.
 The rest of the city's treasures were put into his war chest for his planned expedition.